BeaconBrigade/dungeon-master/README.md

-# dungeon-master
+# lightning-king

-`dungeon-master` is the code name for our top down dungeon crawler game.
+`lightning-king` is the code name for our top down dungeon crawler game.
 This game is originally created for our python course. yeah :D